Twitter posts second straight profitable quarter, adds 6 million monthly users

 As my colleague Chris O’Brien noted last quarter, Twitter was able to become profitable thanks to cutting back on stock-based compensation, a trend which continued this quarter.
 The company reported spending just over $73 million in stock-based compensation in Q1 of 2018, compared to $117 million during the same period last year.

 Twitter’s ad engagement growth is starting to slow.
 Ad engagements grew by 69 percent year-over-year, compared to 139 percent between Q1 of 2017 and Q4 of 2016.
-Advertising revenue did grow by 21 percent year over year, and the company tweeted from its investor relations account that video now accounts for more than half of Twitter’s ad revenue.
+Advertising revenue, which totaled $575 million in Q1 of 2018 did grow by 21 percent year over year.
+The company tweeted from its investor relations account that video now accounts for more than half of Twitter’s ad revenue.

 More to follow